 .
 In fact, only .25 percent of the landscape within the Ho Chi Minh metro region — home to well over 9 million people — could be considered as remotely vegetative.

-As a means of reintroducing much-needed greenery to the former Saigon, award-winning Vo Trong Nghia Architects has developed a lovely and unusual dwelling that resembles a quintet of oversized concrete planters — an arrangement you’d be more likely to find on the patio steps than in the uber-dense residential heart of a bustling city.
+As a means of reintroducing much-needed greenery to the former Saigon, the award-winning eponymous firm of Vietnamese architect Vo Trong Nghia has developed a lovely and unusual dwelling that resembles a quintet of oversized concrete planters — an arrangement you’d be more likely to find on the patio steps than in the uber-dense residential heart of a bustling city.

 Dubbed House for Trees